Healthdirect Free Australian health advice you can count on.

 • Don't judge their choices, even if they decide to stay in the relationship.

-• Help them make a plan to stay safe — including their children, if they have any.
+• Help them make a plan to stay safe — including plans for any children.

-• Offer practical help like minding children or cooking a meal.
+• Offer practical help such as babysitting or cooking a meal.

 • Tell the person about domestic violence counselling services.